Skip to main content

 Deadline for submission of abstracts: 9 January 2026

-The conference encourages the submission of cutting-edge research that engages with the challenges and opportunities emerging at the intersection of digital change, sustainability, and geopolitical shifts.
+The conference encourages the submission of cutting-edge research that engages with the challenges and opportunities emerging at the intersection of digital change and sustainability.

 Contributions may include conceptual, empirical, and policy-oriented work that addresses the governance of innovation, the future of global value chains, new business models, mission-driven innovation, and anticipatory approaches to technological change.